 It’s nearly impossible to walk into a Crucible match in Destiny 2 where a player isn’t using a Hand Cannon.
 This weapon type is also a fairly common sight in PvE activities.
 These weapons are among the highest-damaging primaries in the game and it’s easy to see their appeal.

-Hand Cannons are divided into archetypes based on their damage and fire rate (120, 140, and 180 rounds per minute as of Season of the Splicer).
-The first type reigns supreme in PvP, but all of them can be viable in PvE content.
+Hand Cannons are divided into archetypes based on their damage and fire rate (120, 140, and 180 rounds per minute as of Season of the Haunted, with Sunshot being the only remaining 150).
+The first two types reign supreme in PvP, but all of them can be viable in PvE content.
 Finding a Hand Cannon that fits a player’s taste (or certain elements, when Match Game is involved) is key.
 And luckily, Destiny 2 offers a wide selection of them.

 Here are our recommendations.

 If you spent any amount of time in the Crucible during Season of the Chosen, you likely ran into one (or a dozen) of these.
 Igneous Hammer is a hard-hitting weapon with a rich perk pool.
 The catch is it was locked behind Trials of Osiris, which made it extremely unfriendly toward a significant share of the population.
 It’s been removed from the loot pool, but players who got one can still keep theirs at hand.

 The Vault of Glass Hand Cannon has an incredible selection of perks.
 A Firefly roll can make it a weaker Ace of Spades (with the upside of not taking up an Exotic slot), but it can also drop with Explosive Payload and the raid-exclusive Rewind Rounds, which refills the magazine based on hits.
 In addition, it’s a rare 140rpm that takes up the Kinetic slot, though that slot has gotten a fair bit of competition since its release.